fabrik42/fabrik42.github.com/ultimate-hacking-keyboard-review.md

 At the first look, I didn't like the small extra buttons on the bottom of the case.
 But since I am in severe need for extra keys I start to appreciate them.
 They feel like a mouse key, yet work pretty good as modifier keys.

 The Agent has an auto update which will alert you, when a new version is available.
-I wonder if it will also alert you for firmware updates for the keyboard, but I can't find a hint in the software.
+In the future new versions of the UHK Agent will also ship with new firmware versions for the keyboard.

 To sum it up: UHK Agent is pretty awesome overall.
 It did exactly what I wanted it to do.